wkolowski/coq-mtl/README.md

   * Browse Idris standard library and steal good stuff from there.
   * Interesting Idris classes: Cast, Uninhabited, Sized, Read
 * Update this README to mention the Equations package.
+* Remember about mscatter and mconcatMap from MonadPlus.

 ### Particular

-* Investigate universe consistency issues for Vec.
 * Parsers:
   * Develop parsers for lists.
   * Check if using `aplus_det` would make parsers more efficient.
-* Check if the law `fmap_pure_ap` is necessary for Applicative.
 * Something practical: maybe use the monadic stuff for Enumerable/Finite classes.
 * Check what is the precise relation between bind and ap (and if it's possible to define monads in two nonequivalent ways due to this).
 * Check if the Lazy monad makes sense.
-* Partition MonadPlus and its function into more sane classes.
 * Implement the Set monad.

 ### Technical

 * Revise the compilation steps from this README file.
-* Update this README.

 ### Potential
 * Try a different design in which laws come bundled in separate classes of Sort Prop (dubious).
-* Implement a reflective tactic for reasoning with functors, applicatives, monads and so on.
+* Implement a reflective tactic for reasoning with applicatives, monads and so on.